Evaluating Cost, Privacy, and Data

 If you record or take a screenshot of a class virtual meeting that displays students' images and/or personally identifiable information, this becomes an educational record protected under FERPA and must be stored and used in a way that protects the students' privacy (see FERPA Faculty/Staff FAQs by Rice University).

-Note: Sharing a screenshot of your 4th grade class Zoom session on Twitter is a FERPA violation because you are sharing an educational record without students' or parents/guardians' permission.
+Note: Sharing a screenshot of your 4th grade class Zoom session (featuring student names and images) on Twitter is a FERPA violation because you are sharing an educational record without students' or parents/guardians' permission.
 Learn more: The 3 Biggest Remote Teaching Concerns We Need to Solve Now.

 The Children’s Online Privacy Protection Act (COPPA)